Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/python/cheat-sheet/index.md

     s = {1, 2, 3, 2, 3, 4}
     s

-And as an unordered data type, they can't be indexed.
+And as an unordered data type, they can’t be indexed.

     s = {1, 2, 3}
     s(0)